 Oct.
 23, 1:47 a.m.: An alert was sent saying Rowland had been located and was no longer a threat.

-The day after the shooting
+The months after the shooting

 Oct.
 24: The Department of Corrections revealed that a parole agent had spoken to Rowland on Oct.
-16 — unaware that four days earlier, McCluskey had begun calling university police to accuse him of harassing her.
+16 — unaware that four days earlier McCluskey had begun calling university police to accuse him of harassing her.

 Oct.
 26: University of Utah trustees talked in a hastily arranged closed-door meeting about “the competence” of university police and administrators in the wake of McCluskey’s death.

 Oct.
 27: Two women who had briefly dated Rowland earlier this year described to The Salt Lake Tribune his pattern of lies and manipulation — including falsehoods about his age and not disclosing his criminal record.

 Oct.
 29: Released police records revealed Rowland was suspected — but never charged — with burglarizing two women he dated in 2015.

 Watkins said the report about university police “does not offer any reason to believe” that McCluskey’s slaying could have been prevented.
 “Instead, the report offers weaknesses, identifies issues and provides us with a road map for strengthening security on our campus,” she said.
-But Nielsen listed multiple significant missed opportunities, including the reports to housing officials by McCluskey’s friends and the days when the detective assigned to McCluskey’s case was off and the work was not assigned to another officer.
+But Nielsen listed multiple significant missed opportunities, including the reports to housing officials by McCluskey’s friends and the days when the detective assigned to McCluskey’s concerns was off and the case was not assigned to another officer during that time.